If you're running a business in Washington, it's crucial to understand pay stub requirements for employees and contractors.

 No. There are no local taxes in addition to federal income taxes applicable to employees in the state of Washington.

-• The employee's applicable status for Washington paid family and medical leave and Washington industrial insurance
+- The employee’s status for Washington Paid Family and Medical Leave (PFML) and Washington state industrial insurance coverage.

 Washington wage and hour laws